 Cape Codder Cocktail Origin

-The Cape Codder is pretty popular in my area, since it is named after nearby Cape Cod.
+The Cape Codder (cocktail) is pretty popular in my area, since it is named after nearby Cape Cod.
 Cape Cod is famous for it's cranberry bogs and is the location of the famous Ocean Spray Cranberry cooperative.
 Since cranberry juice is the primary ingredient in the cocktail the name makes sense.

 How to Make the Cape Codder Cocktail

 Here is a specific visual guide to making the Cape Codder drink.
 Most bartenders simply pour a shot over ice in a highball glass, top with cranberry, shake and drop a wedge of lime in the glass.